Alexanders101/SPANet/README.md

 [Refer to this page for a detailed walk-through for the `ttbar` example](docs/TTBar.md).

+The full `ttbar` dataset may be downloaded here: http://mlphysics.ics.uci.edu/data/2021_ttbar/.

 ## Usage
 Using this library requires setting up several components.
 Refer to the following documentation pages in order to learn about the